mintc2/wireguard-macos-app/README.md

 But you should re-check yourself.
 Don't download from unofficial channels without re-checking that it's not a blatantly obvious virus.

+## Versions <= 1.0.14 requested

+If you still have an application bundle with a version v1.0.14 or lower, I would be really thankful it you could provide it for archiving so people on the older MacOS versions can get access to Wiregaurd client if need be.

 ## Installation

 Download the application from the "Releases" section: